 Google's EU antitrust battle: A timeline of the major milestones

-The European Commission has slapped Google with two massive fines as part of a wide-ranging antitrust investigation.
+The European Commission has slapped Google with three massive fines as part of a wide-ranging antitrust investigation.

-Computerworld UK looks at all the major milestones in the EU's case against Google.
+We look at the major milestones in the EU's case against Google.